Spatial discretization

 A tiled algorithm [Gunney and Anderson, 2016].

 Both algorithms work by taking a set of flagged cells on each grid level and generating new boxes that cover the flags.
 Only properly nested grids are generated, in which case two grid levels \(l-1\) and \(l+1\) are separated by a non-zero number of grid cells on level \(l\).
-This requirement is not fundamentally required for quad- and oct-tree grids, but is nevertheless usually imposed.
-For patch based AMR, the rationale for this requirement is that stencils on level \(l+1\) should should only reach into grid cells on levels \(l\) and \(l+1\).
+This requirement is not fundamentally required for quadtree and octree grids, but is nevertheless usually imposed.
+For patch based AMR, the rationale for this requirement is that stencils on level \(l+1\) should should only reach into grid cells on levels \(l\) and \(l+1\), which greatly simplifies the definition of numerical stencils on each level.
 For example, ghost cells on level \(l+1\) can then be interpolated from data only on levels \(l\) and \(l+1\).

 Berger-Rigoutsos algorithm